Home Uses

 History Of Halotherapy

-Halotherapy, also known as salt therapy, has its roots in Eastern Europe, particularly in Poland.
-The practice dates back to the ancient times, when people spent extended periods in salt caves and mines, observing improvements in their health and well-being.
+Halotherapy has its roots in Eastern Europe, particularly in Poland.
+The practice dates back to the ancient times, when people who spent extended periods in salt caves and mines, observed improvements in their health and well-being.

 In the 12th century, the Wieliczka Salt Mine in Poland became a significant center for halotherapy.
 The mine’s impressive health benefits gained recognition over time, and people suffering from respiratory illnesses sought time in its chambers.
 Miners working at Wieliczka reported having fewer respiratory issues and healthier skin compared to those working in other industries.